 Bovine tuberculosis (bTB) is a bacterial disease caused by Mycobacterium bovis (M. bovis).
 Bovine TB is primarily a disease of cattle, but can affect many other species of mammals, including humans.
-The disease can spill over from livestock to wildlife which can then serve as a reservoir, potentially transmitting the disease to other uninfected wildlife and cattle.
+The disease can spillover from livestock to wildlife which can then serve as a reservoir, potentially transmitting the disease to other uninfected wildlife and cattle.
 The disease is primarily spread from animal to animal via respiratory secretions but can also be transmitted by the fecal-oral route or by ingestion of contaminated food.
-Shared feeding is believed to be the primary transmission pathway between infected wildlife and cattle, as feed becomes contaminated with infectious saliva, urine, and feces.
-States with bTB cases in cattle and/or wildlife experience significant negative economic impacts on the livestock industry and may be subject to increased regulation and requirements for interstate movement of livestock.
+Shared feeding is believed to be the primary transmission pathway between wildlife and cattle, as feed becomes contaminated with infectious saliva, urine, and feces.

 Bovine TB is found throughout the world.
-The disease is more prevalent in most of Africa and in parts of Asia and the Americas.
-Many developed countries have reduced or eliminated bTB from their cattle population; however significant pockets of infection remain in wildlife in Canada, the United Kingdom, the United States and New Zealand.
+The disease is most prevalent in Africa and in parts of Asia and the Americas.
+Many developed countries have greatly reduced or eliminated the disease from their cattle population; however, significant pockets of infection remain in wildlife in Canada, the United Kingdom, the United States and New Zealand.